-Djokovic tops Thiem for 8th Australian Open title, 17th Slam
+Djokovic comes back for 8th Australian Open title, 17th Slam

 Instead, the Big Three have won 13 consecutive Slams and 56 of the last 67.

-In addition, Djokovic is the first man in the professional era to win a major in each of three decades — the 2000s, 2010s and 2020s.

-He keeps gaining on rivals Federer and Nadal: This was his fifth trophy from the past seven Slams, going 5-0 in finals.
+“It’s unique in sports history that the three best players — by far — are playing in the same era,” Thiem said.
+“That’s what makes it very, very difficult for other players to break through.”

-That streak appeared in peril in the third set, when Djokovic merely watched and shook his head as a lob by Thiem curled over him and in.
+The status quo appeared in peril in the third set, when Djokovic merely watched and shook his head as a lob by Thiem curled over him and in.
 Djokovic didn’t chase it.
-Wasn’t entirely clear what the issue was, but perhaps he knew he needed to save some strength.
+Wasn’t entirely clear right then what the problem was, but perhaps he knew he needed to save some strength.

 Heat, so often a factor in Melbourne, was not an issue.
 The crisp, cool conditions were pretty much ideal at the start, with a light breeze and the temperature around 70 degrees (20 Celsius).
 That dropped as the natural light faded, first leaving a violet ceiling of sky before nightfall arrived, accompanied by alarmingly loud squawks from a flock of seagulls perched on steel railings atop the arena.